cention-adly/ferite-testlib/README.md

 - verbose - Prints verbose test reports
 - tap - Prints test reports conforming to the [test anything protocol (TAP)](http://testanything.org/)

+## Function: testsuite

+    testsuite (string description) using {};

+This function is responsible for invoking the testcases.
+The testcases themselves merely register their closures with the testsuite.
+This allows the testsuite to automatically keep track of how many testcases are defined before even running any of the tests.
+After invoking the closure passed to it the `testsuite` function runs all the registered testcases and generates the test output.

+## Function: testcase

+    testcase (string description) using {};

+This function registers a closure to be executed by the `testsuite` function.

 # Assert

+The `assert` module exposes two functions: [assert](#function:-assert) and [assert_error](#function:-assert_error).
+They provide an clean interface for raising assertion errors to signal to `testlib` that a test has failed.

+## Function: assert

+    assert(void object_to_test);

+This is actually a factory function that returns an [Assert](#class:-assert) object.
+The returned object exposes methods that allows tests to be done on the input of `assert` which will raise assertion errors when the tests fail.

+## Class: Assert

 ...